Saurabhvsharma/ypg2yui3/clock-3.md

         // Add our new Object as Clock
         Y.Clock = Clock;
     },
         // Semantic Version number
         "0.0.3",
-    // Configuration with list of modules we 'require' {requires: ["node", "handlebars"]});
+        // Configuration with list of modules we 'require' {requires: ["node-base", "handlebars"]});
 ```